 There isnt much shade apart from regular underpasses, so it can be quite brutal during the day, so early mornings or evenings are best.
 It actually has lighting all the way along, so you can ride it at night if you like without any lights.
 The could be useful for other riders to see you though.

-Ive never seen it crowded, but there are always a few other riders plugging along to say hi too.
+Ive never seen it crowded on the M7 cycleway, but there are always a few other riders plugging along to say hi too.

 If you are coming from afar, there is a Bunnings near to both ends which have parked in on occasion, so you can get 40km then saussie sizzle, then return with another saussie sizzle at the other end.
 What more could you need?